SiNa88/DataStr-Proc-in-CompCont/README.md

 # DataStreaming

-This project plans to prepare a platform to process the data streaming.
+This project plans to prepare a private platform to manage the data streaming on the computing continuum.

+The data collected by the Twitter API is not planned to be processed, and is considered more as a sample.

 ### Python environment set up